-Distance Education allows you to take courses at your own pace and in your own environment while you continue other aspects of your calling.
+Distance Education allows you to take courses in your own environment while you continue other aspects of your calling.

 How it works

 The courses are recordings of actual live classes held here on campus.
 You hear the same faculty lectures and typically receive the same instructional materials as were given in an on-campus version of the course.

 The courses are available in a variety of formats including CD, MP3, DVD, and iTunes U.

 - listen to the lectures on your audio device

 - connect online with your professor or tutor, and with students from all over the world

 In the cohort model, you will work through lectures and be required to participate in online forums on a week-by-week basis during the term dates (September to December / January to April / May to August).
 All assignments are due six months from the course start date unless otherwise indicated.